 Dogs and cats are cuddly companions.
 There are few things more comforting than saddling up next to your furry friend after a long day.
 Sleeping with your pets in bed, however, is rarely a good idea.

 If you choose to share your mattress with pets, you may be opening yourself up to a wide range of health problems, starting with your spine.
 Sleep posture is something to concern yourself with.

-When Virginia Beach, VA patients come to ChiroSolutions with complaints of poor sleep, back and neck pain, and general stiffness, one of the first questions we ask is “do you let your pets sleep in bed with you?”
+When Virginia Beach, VA patients come to ChiroSolutions Center with complaints of poor sleep, back and neck pain, and general stiffness, one of the first questions we ask is “do you let your pets sleep in bed with you?”
 Much of the time, the answer is yes.

 Why are my pets the problem?

 As you move throughout the night to accommodate their new position, you may actually be inadvertently causing yourself back and neck pain through poor sleep posture.

 Sleeping with twisted legs, or sleeping with your arms moved around to accommodate your curled-up pet, could cause you to bend your spine while you sleep.

 Start looking for ways to improve your sleep